thaisaRamos/Info-app/README.md

 # Info-app
-App for getting user information using Facebook API
+App for getting user information from Facebook using JavaScript SDK and PHP SDK

 <h3> Setup </h3>